25 September 2015

 And I’d like to particularly thank the many community leaders from across USC’s broader catchment area who are joining us in this celebration.
 Given the current negotiations regarding transfer of the USQ Fraser Coast campus to USC I’m particularly pleased to see the Mayor of Fraser Coast and the local member of state parliament both here today.
 Thank you Gerard and Ted.

-Welcome to the official opening of USC’s Engineering Learning Hub sponsored by the Federal Government’s Education Infrastructure Fund (Regional Priorities Round) or EIF.
+Distinguished guests, welcome to the official opening of USC’s Engineering Learning Hub sponsored by the Federal Government’s Education Infrastructure Fund (Regional Priorities Round) or EIF.

 In January 2013 the Federal Government announced USC’s success in gaining $30m EIF funding in support of the USC Engineering Learning Hub Project.
 The $37.2m program of work has involved enhanced collaboration between USC and the University of Southern Queensland (USQ) in expanding provision of engineering education to produce more graduates to meet engineering skills shortages in regional Queensland.

 The funding has provided USC the opportunity to build a state-of-the-art engineering facility here at our Sippy Downs Campus, incorporating leading-edge visualisation technologies for learning and teaching.
 While engineering is the core tenant, the technology will be a fantastic boost to many of our programs, education and training partners, local schools and the broader community.
 Construction and fit out of the ELH facility was completed in June 2015.
 The project also included establishing a visualisation facility at USQ Toowoomba.